bifravst/bifravst/docs/firmware/SensorDataAndConfiguration.md

 amount of seconds configured in `cfg.actwt` before publishing the next time.

 The device can be put in _active_ mode by setting the `cfg.act` to `true`.

+## GPS Timeout configuration

+Since the nRF9160 currently does not support AGPS depending on the device location acquiring a GPS fix can take a long time.
+Therefore a timeout of at least 1000s should be chosen.